segabl/pd2-streamlined-heisting/README.md

 # Streamlined Heisting

 Streamlined Heisting is a full streamlining mod that makes a lot of the game's enemy mechanics more consistent.
-It is intended to build on what I think the vanilla game tried to do rather than being a full rebalance mod that completely changes how the game works and as such won't adds tons of new features and enemies, weapons etc.
+It is intended to build on what I think the vanilla game tried to do rather than being a full rebalance mod that completely changes how the game works.
+As such, the mod won't adds tons of new features and enemies and won't touch player balance or skills.
 The changes this mod makes are not intended to make the game feel drastically different but to make it more consistent and replace some of the very outdated code with something that actually works and makes more sense.
 A lot of features that the vanilla game had at some point were broken or disabled with game updates and have been fixed or re-enabled.

 ## What it does